-- A minimum of three well volumes has been removed, and three successive field parameter measurements agree to within the stability criteria given below. - At least five well volumes have been removed although field parameter stabilization criteria are not yet met. - The well has been pumped dry and allowed to recover sufficiently such that adequate sample volumes for rinsing equipment and collecting samples can be removed.
+• A minimum of three well volumes has been removed, and three successive field parameter measurements agree to within the stability criteria given below.

+- At least five well volumes have been removed although field parameter stabilization criteria are not yet met. - The well has been pumped dry and allowed to recover sufficiently such that adequate sample volumes for rinsing equipment and collecting samples can be removed.
+Pumping wells dry will be avoided if possible by reducing pumping rates.